KornrapatP/NFTfiver/README.md

 # NFTfiver

 ## Welcome to our CalHacks project!
 Guide to trying it out for yourself!
+Demo available @ https://youtu.be/F_wO8rjvJIw
 1) Make sure you have all the dependencies and requirements installed.
 2) Open terminal and cd to NFTfiver/FreelanceNFTs/ Use `python manage.py runserver` to launch Django Server.
 Alternatively, deploy this server in Azure or your preferred choice of cloud backend computing solution.
 3) Open terminal and cd to NFTfiver/frontend/ Use yarn to install dependencies, and run `yarn start` to start the frontend server.